backend-developers-ltd/ComputeHorde/validator/app/envs/job/README.md

     aad072a7927f39651ccde815d3a0ead2a14aa19559ae89561a370bce20738baf:bec0fba4fecb176a ?1?1?1?1?1?1
 ```

-Instead of challenge string, one could specify path to text file with list of challenges.
+Instead of payload string, one could specify path to text file with list of payloads.